Roy Mauro: Beerschot

 The following two seasons, Mauro played on loan for Turnhout.
 In the 2011–12 season he returned to Beerschot, but was loaned out to KV Turnhout for another six months.
 At the end of the following season he left for Sint-Niklaas.

 Later career

 In July 2014, Mauro signed with Hoogstraten.
 From the 2016–17 season he began playing for Berchem.
 In January 2021 he moved to Londerzeel.
-He left the club in late 2022 due to personal reasons, and instead joined KRC Mechelen from January 2023.
+He left the club in late 2022 for personal reasons, and instead joined KRC Mechelen from January 2023.